 Strengthen Your College List

-Students in the class of 2024 who strengthen (or update) their college list to have at least three reach colleges, two match colleges, and one safety will earn entries in monthly drawings for $500 and $40,000 scholarships.
+Starting in July before your senior year, students who strengthen (or update) their college list to have at least three reach colleges, two match colleges, and one safety will earn entries in monthly drawings for $500 and $40,000 scholarships.

 The goal is to help students like you make sure your list has a range of schools to consider for your future.
 You can use your SAT or ACT scores or your GPA to determine which schools are right for you.